rcraggs/learn-some-java/README.md

 # Exercises

+0. debugging - run the tests to see the errors then fix them. **Done**
 1. return - make the function return a value. **Done** [return]
 2. if - nested if statements **Done** [if]
 3. array-length - return the length of an integer array [arrays]